DraftKings At Casino Queen Announces August 2021 Listings And Events - News Break

 DraftKings At Casino Queen Announces August 2021 Listings And Events

 ST. LOUIS - DraftKings at Casino Queen is a vibrant casino and hotel nestled along the Mississippi River at 200 S. Front St., located just minutes from Downtown St. Louis with stunning views of The Gateway Arch and St. Louis Skyline.
 The 38,000-square-foot casino features 980 gaming machines and 29 table games.
 Accommodations include comfortable guestrooms and a picturesque RV park, plus amenities include event and meeting spaces, a pool and free parking.
-A remodel of the DraftKings at Casino Quee Continue Readingwww.riverbender.com
+A remodel of the DraftKings at Casino Queen Sportsbook and promenade is now underway and will soon reveal oversized screens and state-of-the-art wagering in a relaxed, stylish setting; as well as a new food court with three exciting quick service casual dining outlets and a full-service restaurant.m.riverbender.com

 Comments / 0